saltchang/dr-koala/README.md

 ### Setup Environment Variables

+#### Backend Environment Variables

-First, setup the environment variables, please refer to the `.env.example` file.
+First, setup the backend environment variables, please refer to the `.env.example` file.
 Ask your team for the values.
 You can create a new `.env` file by running the following command:

 ```bash
 cp .env.example .env